Written by JobSiteCare, Ashaar Sheikh, CTO | April 26, 2024

 1. Create a Safety Management System

 • Leadership Involvement: Secure visible, active commitment from senior management.
-Their actions demonstrate the importance of safety and set the tone for the entire organization.
+Their actions demonstrate the importance of workplace safety and set the tone for the entire organization.

 • Define Clear Roles and Responsibilities: Establish accountability at all levels of the organization, outlining who is responsible for planning, implementing, and monitoring each aspect of the safety system.